Batalin-Vilkovisky structures on moduli spaces of flat connections: Hopf-like algebras governing the fusion of quasi-BV structures

 The antipode turns out to be the regular antipode for $\xi \in \g$ and

 Finally, let us introduce an additional filtration on $\mathcal H^\g$, which is the usual filtration on $U\g$ and where $\BV$ increases filtration degree by 2. \end{definition}

-On a supermanifold $M$ with \g-action, $\BV$ should correspond to a quasi-BV Delta: \begin{proposition} The above definition makes $\mathcal H^\g$ into a Hopf algebra.
+On a supermanifold $M$ with \g-action, a quasi-BV structure can be encoded into a morphism from $\mathcal H^\g$ into the algebra of differential operators on $M$: \begin{proposition} The above definition makes $\mathcal H^\g$ into a Hopf algebra.

-A \emph{\g-quasi-BV structure on $M$} is equivalently given by an algebra map $\mathcal H^\g \to \operatorname{DiffOp}(M)$ which preserves parity, filtration and sends $\xi$ and $\Delta$ to operators annihilating the constant function $1\in \mathcal O(M)$. \end{proposition} We will denote the image of $\BV$ by $\BV$ again. \begin{proof} This means that elements of $\g$ are mapped to vector fields and $\BV$ is mapped to an odd second-order differential operator, such that $M$ has an action of $\g$ and \g-invariant operator $\BV$ whose square is given by the action by $\phi \in U\g$. \end{proof}
+A \emph{\g-quasi-BV structure on $M$} is equivalently given by an algebra map $\mathcal H^\g \to \operatorname{DiffOp}(M)$ which preserves parity, filtration and sends $\Delta$ and any $\xi \in \g$ to operators annihilating the constant function $1\in \mathcal O(M)$. \end{proposition} We will denote the image of $\BV$ by $\BV$ again. \begin{proof} This means that elements of $\g$ are mapped to vector fields and $\BV$ is mapped to an odd second-order differential operator $\BV$, such that $M$ has an action of $\g$ and the operator $\BV$ squares to the action of $\phi \in U\g$. \end{proof}